Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

-He’d made sure to get the word out, and got the various district bureaus to start working on the problem.
-In fact, none of those efforts panned out.
+He made sure to get the word out, and got the various district bureaus to start working on the problem.
+None of those efforts panned out.

 Even as a conservation officer, whose job it was to secure efficacious herbs from the yaboku trees, he couldn’t carry out his duty.
 He continued sending home food supplies to atone for his failings, but that wouldn’t save all of them, to say nothing of the poor and starving everywhere else in the kingdom.